MichaelKim0407/ubuntu-linux-util/README.md

 # ubuntu-linux-util

-Simple utility scripts for Ubuntu/Linux
+Simple utility scripts for Ubuntu/Linux and MacOS

+* Branch `master` - Ubuntu/Linux

+* Branch `mac` - MacOS

-Please refer to `README` in each directory.
+For usage, please refer to `README` in each directory.